Graduate and Professional Student Advisory Council to the CDI

-The CDI Graduate and Professional Student Advisory Council (hereafter GPAC) will inform and advise the Center for Diversity and Inclusion on the needs and concerns of graduate and professional students.
+The Graduate and Professional Student Advisory Council (GPAC) informs and advises the Center for Diversity and Inclusion (CDI) on the needs and concerns of graduate and professional students.

-This body will also offer opportunities for students from across the six schools on campus to connect around issues of equity, diversity and inclusion.
-Its aims are to provide representation, community and advance equity and inclusion for graduate and professional students.
+GPAC offers opportunities for grad and professional students to connect around issues of equity, diversity, and inclusion.
+Its aims are to provide representation, community, and to advance and equitable and inclusive environment for graduate and professional students.

 Assess and communicate graduate student needs around diversity and inclusion to the CDI and the Division of Student Affairs.

 Organize events and workshops furthering efforts relating to diversity, equity, inclusion and social justice.

 Advocacy: Research and compile issue statements on topics of importance and their impact on the Washington University community.
 Recommend policies and practices to better support a more inclusive campus climate for graduate students

 How Can You Join?

 Graduate and professional students may join the council by completing the short statement of interest.
 Council representatives will commit to serve for a minimum of one academic year.
 All graduate students may join as general members.

 Please see our website for information on how to complete a short application: gpac.wustl.edu